Looking for a mini greenhouse for your home and don't know where to start?

 In centrally heated homes, the relative humidity can dip as low as 15-20% in winter.
 Greenhouses provide the conditions that help tropical plants to thrive, while protecting them from heat vents and cold drafts.

 Before you buy, consider where you'll place your greenhouse.
 Choose a good spot that not only provides ample space, but provides a high light level and warm temperature.

 Another idea is to put a Window Greenhouse in a sunny room, such as a kitchen.
 It doesn't take up any extra space and is ideal for growing flowers and herbs.
 Do you have just a few humidity-loving plants?
 Consider a Wardian Case for your small tropicals.

-The 4-Tier Mini Greenhouse shown above is ready for growing indoors or out.
+The Mini Greenhouse shown here is ready for growing indoors or out.

 You'll love that it has a small footprint, yet provides plenty of space for potted plants and seed trays.
 The sturdy steel frame has a removable, zippered plastic cover.
 Roll up the cover to provide easy ventilation.

 Outdoors, use it to harden off seedlings in spring and to protect your perennials from early frost in fall.